Nicola Tesla once said, “if you wish to understand the universe, think of energy, frequency, and vibration.”

 The reason is that you are most suggestible at these times.

-The technology I use can be played all day long though.
+But the technology I use can be played all day long.

 It’s called InnerTalk.